 - Learn the structures and functions of connective tissue

 - Explore disorders related to connective tissue

 Students progress through the slides and answer questions on each one.
 Some may require students to click a link to view other information that can help them with labels or answering questions.
 A final “synthesis” questions asks students to explain why connective tissue is important for life functions.
-The slides are similar to what I use for direct instruction tissues, but in this case, students are more self directed.
-I also use this connective tissue coloring for reinforcement.

 We have several boxes of histology slides that students can view, but that’s mainly for additional practice with the microscopes.
 Histology is beyond the scope of my anatomy class.